What is the Fair Patient Billing Act?

 If you have shown that you do not have the income or assets to pay the amount owed, and you have met your responsibilities under the Act, then the hospital cannot take legal action against you to collect the bill.

 Can I get a payment plan for my bill?

 Yes.
 The hospital must give you 30 days, following the date of the first bill, to ask for a reasonable payment plan.
 The hospital cannot provide your bill to a collection agency or attorney before the 30 days are up.

 If you don't agree to a reasonable payment plan, then the hospital can start a collection action against you.

 You can also file a complaint with the Office of the Illinois Attorney General.
 Click on the title below to learn how to file a complaint:

 Hospitals cannot directly bill sexual assault survivors for outpatient services related to the sexual assault.
 This is because of the Sexual Assault Survivors Emergency Treatment Act ("SASETA").
 Outpatient services include:

 - follow-up healthcare, and

-Hospitals will still be allowed to bill for inpatient services.
+Hospitals can still bill for inpatient services.